 Teaching involves the transmission and transformation of knowledge that promote student learning and skills and attitudes necessary for continuing self-development and lifelong learning.
 Teaching happens in a variety of settings and involves multiple activities, including but not limited to teaching in traditional classroom and distance venues, supervision, and advising and mentoring.
+It may also include career readiness, community engagement and/or experiential learning.

 The judgment of teaching performance is admittedly difficult.
 It is also a primary authority of the faculty.
-Therefore, each department will determine the criteria to be used by that department for evaluating teaching.
+Therefore, each department will determine the criteria to be used by that department for evaluating teaching, however, the inclusion of the university-wide student evaluation data are required in faculty performance evaluations.
 The Bayh College of Education Congress will ensure that each department has a departmentally approved evaluation system in place.
 The department may decide to include student ratings, evaluations by faculty colleagues, the department chair, and/or others who are in the position to observe and evaluate the candidate's teaching performance that should be given considerable weight in determining the effectiveness of the candidate's teaching.
-Departmental policies and procedures shall not preclude the submission by individual faculty of additional, self-designed instruments that evaluate their teaching.
+Departmental policies and procedures shall not preclude the submission by individual faculty of additional instruments that evaluate their teaching.